-In this article, we’ll go over the top Mini-Goldendoodle facts.
-Once you reach the end of this list, you’ll learn something you’ve never learned before, without a doubt.
+In this article, we’ll go over the top 15 Mini-Goldendoodle facts.

-- The Mini-Goldendoodle has several known nicknames.
-Its names are a combination of the parents’ breed name.
-Throughout the Doodle community, the Mini Goldendoodle’s nicknames are Groodle, Golden Poos, or Goldie Poos.
+- The Mini-Goldendoodle has several nicknames.
+Its name combines the Golden Retriever parent name with some form of the word poodle.
+The dog’s nicknames are Groodle, Golden Poos, or Goldie Poos.

-- Mini-Goldendoodles are perfect for people dealing with allergies!
-You’re probably wondering, “how does a dog reduce allergic reactions?”
-The Mini-Goldendoodle has curly coats, which means they don’t shed as much as other dog breeds with wavy or straight hair, making smaller dogs ideal for allergy sufferers.
-Another term to describe the Mini-Goldendoodle is ‘”hypoallergenic.”
+- The dogs are perfect for people dealing with allergies!
+You’re probably wondering, “How does a dog reduce allergic reactions?”
+These dogs have curly coats and don’t shed as much as other breeds with wavy or straight hair, making smaller dogs ideal for allergy sufferers.
+Another term to describe the Mini-Goldendoodle is hypoallergenic.

-- With a survey amongst 370 Goldendoodle owners, 85% reported that their dog is non-shedding, while 10% said they’re easy to groom.
-Whether it’s a Mini-Goldendoodle or any other size, this dog breed requires grooming due to its curly hair.
-By Grooming your Mini-Goldendoodle, you’re reducing mats and tangles.
-Some of the most popular nonshedding generations are F1B mini-Goldendoodles.
+- A survey of 370 Goldendoodle owners shows 85% reported that their dog is non-shedding, while 10% said they’re easy to groom.
+These dogs require minimal grooming due to their curly hair.
+The dogs need occasional brushing to reduce mats and tangles.
+Some of the most popular non-shedding generations are F1B mini-Goldendoodles.

 Happy, social dogs

 - Mini-Goldendoodles are social dogs!
-If you’re deciding on raising a Mini-Goldendoodle but in constant worry about the children or family pets in your household, then don’t be.
-Mini-Goldendoodles love attention, and they’ll get along with just about anyone.
+If you’re thinking about getting a puppy but worry about whether it will be a good fit with your children or other family pets, stop worrying.
+These dogs love attention and get along with just about anyone.

-- The Mini-Goldendoodle is described as “non-shedding” throughout the dog community, but shedding will still occur to some degree.
+- The dogs are considered non-shedding but still shed to some degree.
 No dog breeds are 100% non-shedding.
-When dog breeds are described as non-shedding, it means that they won’t shed as much.
+Although doodles are considered non-shedding, they won’t shed as much as other dogs.

-- Mini-Goldendoodles are highly energetic as puppies but will calm down once they’re between 12 to 18 months old.
-While they’re transitioning into an adult, expect irrational behaviors during this time.
+- Like Goldendoodle puppies, mini Goldendoodle puppies are highly energetic but calm down once they’re between 12 and 18 months old.
+While they’re transitioning into an adult, expect occasional irrational behaviors during this time.

-- Separation anxiety is a problem for Mini-Goldendoodles if left alone.
-They’re social dogs, which means they love affection and attention.
-If an owner leaves their pup alone, their dog will likely deal with separation anxiety.
+- This breed suffers from separation anxiety when left alone.
+The dogs are social with a high energy level, which means the dogs love affection and attention.
+If owners leave their Mini Goldendoodle puppy alone, their dog will likely experience separation anxiety.

 Popular Poodle mixes

 - The Mini-Goldendoodle is one of many Poodle mixes.
 When a Poodle is mixed with another dog breed, people describe these as “Doodles.”
 There are many popular mixes such as Labradoodles (Labrador Retriever-Poodle mix), Bernedoodle (Bernese Mountain Dog-Poodle mix), Cavapoo (Cavalier King Charles Spaniel-Poodle mix), Cockapoos (Cocker Spaniels mixed with poodles, Shih-Poos (a Shih Tzu-poodle mix), and Maltipoos (Maltese-Poodle mix).

-- The Goldendoodle dog breed didn’t exist until the 1990s.
+- This dog breed didn’t exist until the 1990s.
 This dog breed first appeared in Australia and North America.

-- The Mini-Goldendoodle breed has several other sizes.
+- The breed has several other sizes.
 There are Tiny Goldendoodles and Standard Goldendoodles.
-You can guess where the names come from.
-Hint: Tiny Poodle, Mini-Poodle, and Standard Poodle.
+You can guess how they get their names—Tiny Poodle, Mini-Poodle, and Standard Poodle.

 - Mini-Goldendoodles are great for smaller living spaces.
-You don’t need a house with a giant backyard to adequately take care of the Goldendoodle.
+You don’t need a house with a giant backyard to care for these dogs adequately.
 If you live in a condo or an apartment, get a mini and walk them frequently!

 Understand Mini-Goldendoodle facts

 Garrett Yamasaki is an avid animal lover and takes care of two family pets: an adopted cat and a Goldendoodle dog.
-In his free time, he volunteers for the Humane Society of Silicon Valley in his free time, fostering pets and helping train the animals before they get adopted.
-Garrett enjoys writing about pets, which is why he started two blogs: We Love Doodles and Miauland.
+He volunteers for the Humane Society of Silicon Valley in his free time, fostering pets and helping train the animals before they get adopted.
+Garrett enjoys writing about pets, so he started two blogs: We Love Doodles and Miauland.